future-architect/eslint-plugin-vue-scoped-css/docs/rules/no-unused-keyframes.md

 > Reports the `@keyframes` is not used in Scoped CSS.

-- :gear: This rule is included in `"plugin:vue-scoped-css/recommended"` and `"plugin:vue-scoped-css/all"`.
+- :gear: This rule is included in all of `"plugin:vue-scoped-css/recommended"`, `"plugin:vue-scoped-css/vue3-recommended"` and `"plugin:vue-scoped-css/all"`.

 This rule reports `@keyframes` is not used in Scoped CSS.